 DevOps drills through organization borders and traditional work roles.
 Participants must welcome change and take on board new skills.
 Its interdepartmental approach requires closer collaboration across structural boundaries and greater focus on overarching business goals.

 Outsourcing the detail to freelancers on the Internet adds a further layer of opportunity.
 Cultures and time zones vary, requiring advanced project management skills.
 Although cloud-based project management software provides adequate tools, it needs an astute mind to build teams that are never going to meet.

 The DevOps movement is thus primarily a culture changer, where parties to a project accept the good intentions of their collaborators, while perhaps tactfully proposing alternatives.
 There is more to accepting a culture than using a new tool.
 We have to blend different ways of thinking together.
 We conclude by discussing three different methods to achieve this.

-If you foresee regular DevOps-based projects, consider running your entire organization through an awareness program to redirect thinking.
-This will help non-participants understand why DevOps members may be ‘off limits’ when they are occupied with project work.
+If you foresee regular DevOps-based projects, consider running your entire organisation through an awareness program to redirect thinking.
+This will help non-participants understand why DevOps members may be ?off limits? when they are occupied with project work.
 Outsourcing tasks to contracting freelancers can mitigate this effect.

 There are three implementation models associated with DevOps although these are not mutually exclusive.

 ?
 Use systems thinking.
 Adopt DevOps as company culture and apply it to every change regardless of whether the process is digital, or not

 ?
 Drive the process via increased understanding and feedback from key receivers.
 Allow this to auto-generate participative DevOps projects

 ?
 Adopt a continuous improvement culture.
 DevOps is not only for mega upgrades.
 Feedback between role players is paramount for success everywhere we go.